DamoM73/turtle_vid_tute/lesson_2.md

 Before we do, we need to learn about two more flowchart symbols:

-- **Terminators**: these represent the the beginning and end of your code
+- **Terminators**: these represent the beginning and end of your code
-- **Decisions**: these are questions the program need to answer, and will result in the flow splitting into multiple branches.
+- **Decisions**: these are questions the program need to answer.
+This will result in the flow splitting into multiple branches.

 <img align="left" src="./assets/flow_charts_symbol_2.png">

 Now let's look at the `for` loop flowchart.
 The symbols within the dotted box are the `for` loop.

->  **Note:** the dotted box has been added to help you identify the `for` loop structure.
+>  **Note:** the dotted box has is to help you identify the `for` loop structure.
 It is not a normal flowchart symbol.

 <img align="left" src="./assets/flowcharts_for_loop.png">